gieart87/laravel-bootstrap-ui-starter-app/README.md

 ### Installation
 - Open terminal and clone the repo : `git clone git@github.com:gieart87/laravel8-bootstrap-ui-starter-app.git`
-- Go the project directory and copy the `env.example` to `.env` file
+- Go to the project directory and copy the `env.example` as `.env` file
 - Update the `.env` file as you need.
 Especially the database config
 - Run `composer install`
 - Run `php artisan db:seed` and follow the instructions (just answer some simple questions).
 You will see the admin email for login at the end of this process.
 The default password is `password`